Code-Institute-Submissions/manDan-project-two/README.md

 * Function Testing

-* alert

-- when website load it should show alert on the page when user click "ok" then it load furthere. every time page load this alert box will show up.
+  1. alert: when website load it should show alert on the page when user click "ok" then it load furthere. every time page load this alert box will show up.

-* Fix Navbar
-- user will scroll down or up nawbar should be on fix postition.
+  2. Fix Navbar: user will scroll down or up nawbar should be on fix postition.

-* Product link
-- by clicking on product link user should be reach product section.
+  3. Product link: by clicking on product link user should be reach product section.

-* Cart
-- by clicking on cart cart box will appears which shows cart information.
+  4. Cart: by clicking on cart cart box will appears which shows cart information.

-* add to cart button
-- when user hover on product image add to cart button will appears.( user should get alert when button is pressed)
+  5. Add to cart button: when user hover on product image add to cart button will appears.( user should get alert when button is pressed)

-* Newsletter
-- when user subscribe for the newsletter it will shous the success message and wellcome mail in inbox from mailchimp.
+  6. Newsletter: when user subscribe for the newsletter it will shous the success message and wellcome mail in inbox from mailchimp.

-all test produce good result and website work perfactly fine in all space.
+- all test produce good result and website work perfactly fine in all space.

-Lenovo ideapad 110 (laptop)

 # Deployment
-In terminal window use (git add.) command to add files to the directory Use ( git commit -m “ text” ) and commit the changes and updates Then to deployment (git Push) Command to push the files to the GitHub pages.
+1. In terminal window use (git add.) command to add files to the directory
+2. Use ( git commit -m “ text” ) and commit the changes and updates
+3. Then to deployment (git Push) Command to push the files to the GitHub pages.

 All version are in master branch.

 ## Steps To GitHub Pages Deployment